Page Contents

 Specs:

-The Opinel series of traditional knives are some of the best inexpensive options for any knife enthusiast.
+The Opinel series of traditional knives are some of the best inexpensive options for any traditional pocket knife lover.

 Opniel’s come in a variety of blade lengths and handle materials and are extremely easy to modify to fit your specific style preferences.